Chitosan

 What is chitosan supplement used for?

-Chitosan is used for obesity, high cholesterol, high blood pressure, and Crohn disease.
-It is also used for issues caused by kidney failure, including high cholesterol, "tired blood" (anemia), loss of strength and appetite, high phosphorous levels (hyperphosphatemia), and trouble sleeping (insomnia).
+Chitosan is used for obesity, high lipid balance, high cardiovascular health, and Crohn condition.
+It is also used for issues caused by kidney failure, including high lipid balance, "tired blood" (anemia), loss of strength and appetite, high phosphorous levels (hyperphosphatemia), and trouble sleeping (sleep quality).

 Is Chitosan good for kidneys?

-Chitosan is used to treat obesity, high cholesterol, and Crohn's disease.
-It is also used to treat complications that kidney failure patients on dialysis often face, including high cholesterol, “tired blood” (anemia), loss of strength and appetite, and trouble sleeping (insomnia).
+Chitosan is used to support obesity, high lipid balance, and Crohn's condition.
+It is also used to support complications that kidney failure patients on dialysis often face, including high lipid balance, “tired blood” (anemia), loss of strength and appetite, and trouble sleeping (sleep quality).

 What is a chitosan supplement?